MementosReap/pbl5/docs/01-getting-started.md

 ### Running the Interactive Demo

 The interactive demo allows you to specify query points using mouse clicks on a pop-up window.
 This requires a GUI environment, which is typically available on personal computers.
 If you're using remote GPUs, you may need to set up X forwarding.
+(Used an RTX 3070, lab computer ofc)

 Note that the [`${hydra:runtime.cwd}`](https://hydra.cc/docs/1.3/configure_hydra/intro/#hydraruntime) prefix in the commands below needs to be used to prefix relative paths.
-This is because we launch demos within a [working directory created by Hydra](https://hydra.cc/docs/1.3/tutorials/basic/running_your_app/working_directory/).
+This is because the demos were launched within a [working directory created by Hydra](https://hydra.cc/docs/1.3/tutorials/basic/running_your_app/working_directory/).
 Follow the instructions displayed in your terminal after launching the interactive demo.

 ```bash